SorenOlegnowicz/mystery-word/README.md

 # Mystery Word

-## Description

-Implement the game of Mystery Word.

-## Objectives
+## What this app does:

+It let's you play a game of Hangman with the computer.

 ### Learning Objectives

-After completing this assignment, you should understand:

-* All the basics of Python!
+The goal of this assignment is utilize many of the basics of the Python.

+## Assignment Details

 ### Performance Objectives

-After completing this assignment, you should be able to:

 * Create an interactive program.
 * Read from a file.
 * Choose a random value.
 * Keep track of state.
-* Test your code.

-## Details

-### Deliverables

-* A Git repo called mystery-word containing at least:
-  * a `README.md` file explaining how to run your project
-  * a `requirements.txt` file with any third-party packages needed
-  * a suite of tests for your project

-### Requirements

-* Passing unit tests
-* No PEP8 warnings or errors

-## Normal Mode
+### Normal Mode

 You will implement the game Mystery Word.
 In your game, you will be playing against the computer.